-Police: Ferguson activist found dead in burning car
+Police: Ferguson activist found shot in burning car

 Just before 2 a.m.
 Tuesday, county police received a call from Riverview, a northern suburb, to assist local authorities with a vehicle fire.

 Upon putting out the fire, police found Seals inside the vehicle.
 He had suffered a gunshot wound, police said.
+McGuire declined to release further details, pending an ongoing investigation.

 The area where the vehicle was found is a largely residential street hosting apartment complexes and single-family homes.
 It sits a short walk from Riverview's North Riverfront Park and the Mississippi River.